-The proposed bill establishes new reimbursement requirements for health care insurers regarding ground ambulance services in Alabama.
+The proposed bill establishes new reimbursement requirements for health care insurers in Alabama regarding ground ambulance services.
 It mandates that insurers must contract with any willing emergency medical service provider that agrees to the terms offered to in-network providers.
 The minimum reimbursement for in-network providers is set at either the contracted amount or 200% of the Medicare rate, effective January 1, 2025.
 For out-of-network providers, reimbursement will be the lesser of the provider's billed charge or 180% of the Medicare rate.
-Payments made under these rates will be considered payment in full for covered services, prohibiting providers from billing enrollees for amounts exceeding the minimum reimbursement, except for in-network cost-sharing amounts.
-Additionally, emergency medical service providers are required to submit annual operational and financial reports to the Alabama Department of Public Health, which will remain confidential.
+Additionally, payments made under these rates will be considered payment in full, preventing providers from billing enrollees for amounts exceeding the minimum reimbursement, except for in-network cost-sharing amounts.
+The bill also requires emergency medical service providers to submit annual operational and financial reports to the Alabama Department of Public Health, which will contract a consultant to assess the bill's impact on services.

 Statutes affected: Introduced: 10A-20-6, 27-21A-23